-b.
-Report on an alternative evaluation method: Recalling the discussion during the 14th Meeting of a new Round Trial evaluation method based on performance on each parameter relative to measurement limits, Axel demonstrated the new evaluation method using information from the recent round trials.
-The new evaluation method allows laboratory operators to easily see if their results fall within measurement limits for each parameter.
-Andrew Macdonald reported that this alternative evaluation method had galvanized laboratories in Brazil.
+Axel demonstrated a new evaluation method that allows laboratory operators to easily see if their results fall within measurement limits for each parameter.
 The Task Force agreed that the new evaluation method will be included in RT evaluations and will be used to inform each participating laboratory confidentially how many results for each parameter fall outside measurement limits.
 The agreed limits for the time being are: